(Updated: Sept 30 2021)

 Louis Zamperini was an Olympic runner before enlisting in the U.S. Army during World War II.
 In 1943, his bomber plane crashed in the Pacific Ocean, beginning an incredible journey of survival and resilience.

 Zamperini floated in the ocean for weeks before washing ashore an island controlled by the Japanese military.
 He then survived as a prisoner of war, living to see the end of the war.
-His story is inspiring and a perfect example of mental strength.
+His story is inspiring and a perfect model of mental strength.

 Option B: Facing Adversity, Building Resilience, and Finding Joy by Sheryl Sandberg and Adam Grant